nimroddanielmaayan/chrome-extensions/notes.md

 - It's possible to interact with an extension's HTML using the Chrome Dev Tools, just like when interacting with any regular web page.

+- We have 3 main environments\JS scripts when developing a Chrome extension:
+  - Popup
+  - Options page
+  - Service Worker

 ### Options Page

 - The `manifest.json` has to point to the options page's HTML file